Saniyagupte/Sudoku-Solver/README.md

 # Sudoku-Solver
-Web application that allows users to solve sudoku based on difficulty level selected
+Web application that allows users to solve sudoku